Max Property Group (MPG) Price Reaches $0.0109 on Exchanges

-Max Property Group (CURRENCY:MPG) traded flat against the US dollar during the twenty-four hour period ending at 0:00 AM Eastern on March 8th.
-During the last seven days, Max Property Group has traded flat against the US dollar.
-One Max Property Group coin can now be bought for about $0.0109 or 0.00000023 BTC on major exchanges.
-Max Property Group has a total market capitalization of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last day.
+Max Property Group (MPG) traded flat against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on March 14th.
+One Max Property Group coin can currently be purchased for approximately $0.0109 or 0.00000023 BTC on major exchanges.
+Max Property Group has a market cap of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last 24 hours.
+Over the last seven days, Max Property Group has traded flat against the U.S. dollar.

 - CoinUs (CNUS) traded flat against the dollar and now trades at $0.0029 or 0.00000005 BTC.